divio/divio-cloud-docs/how-to/local-in-live-mode.rst

 Disable the ``volumes`` behaviour in ``docker-compose.yml`` (optional)
 -----------------------------------------------------------------------

-If your ``Dockerfile`` includes commands it means that files in the project are processed at build time (say, processing of static files before collection), the :ref:`default volumes configuration in the docker-compose.yml file
+If your ``Dockerfile`` includes commands that means that files in the project are processed at build time (say, processing of static files before collection), the :ref:`default volumes configuration in the docker-compose.yml file
 <docker-compose-volumes>` will cause this to be overwritten at run-time.